01micko/pmck/README.md

 a poor man's clock

-This is a simple analog clock based on xlib and cairo.
+This is a simple analog clock for Linux/UNIX based on xlib and cairo.

 Build